Chapter 1: Between the salt and the leaves

 “Still not a question,” she said, relishing in the bright red stain burning onto his cheeks.

-Laughter filled her ears, but she kept her focus on the unflinching brute in front of her.
+Laughter filled her ears, but she kept her focus on the brute grinning wickedly in front of her.
 “No, we won’t.”
-He reached up and ran a grimy knuckle down her cheek.
+He ran a grimy knuckle down her cheek.
 “A pretty little thing like you shouldn’t be out alone this late.
 Why don’t you have anyone protecting you?”

-The minds of men.
+The minds of men, she thought.
 How profound.
 How small.
 How exhausting.

 “A pretty little thing like me, doesn’t need protection.
 Corruptible power, remember?”
 She quirked a dark brow at him.